fantasyland/fantasy-land/README.md

 A value which has a Profunctor must provide a `promap` method.

-The `profunctor` method takes two arguments:
+The `promap` method takes two arguments:

     c.promap(f, g)